-112 Transport Operations (Road Use Management) Act 1995, schedule 4 (Dictionary)-
+Transport Operations (Road Use Management) Act 1995, schedule 4 (Dictionary)-

-[&]quot;truck" means a motor vehicle with a GVM over 4.5 t, other than a bus, tractor or tram.
+truck means a motor vehicle with a GVM over 4.5 t, other than a bus, tractor or tram.

-- "trust acquisition" see section 55. - "trustee" includes a former trustee. - "trust interest" see section 57(1). - "trust surrender" see section 56. - "ultimate entity" means a partnership or trust in a series of partnerships or trusts if it holds dutiable property and does not hold an indirect interest in dutiable property. - "unencumbered value", of property, see section 14. - "unit", in a unit trust, means a right or interest (however described) of a beneficiary under the trust, and includes an interest in a unit in the trust. - "unlisted corporation" means a corporation whose shares are not quoted on the market operated by a recognised stock exchange. - "unpaid tax interest" see the Administration Act, section 54(1). - "vehicle" means a vehicle that is required to be registered under the Vehicle Registration Act, but does not include the following- - (a) a caravan; - (b) a vehicle that- - (i) is registered for limited use under the Vehicle Registration Act; and - (ii) is of a type prescribed under a regulation; - (c) a tractor; - (d) a trailer.
+trust surrender see section 56.

+ultimate entity means a partnership or trust in a series of partnerships or trusts if it holds dutiable property and does not hold an indirect interest in dutiable property.

+unencumbered value, of property, see section 14.

+unit, in a unit trust, means a right or interest (however described) of a beneficiary under the trust, and includes an interest in a unit in the trust.

+unlisted corporation means a corporation whose shares are not quoted on the market operated by a recognised stock exchange.

+unpaid tax interest see the Administration Act, section 54(1).

+vehicle means a vehicle that is required to be registered under the Vehicle Registration Act, but does not include the following-

+- (a) a caravan;

+- (b) a vehicle that-

+- (i) is registered for limited use under the Vehicle Registration Act; and

+- (ii) is of a type prescribed under a regulation;

+- (c) a tractor;

+- (d) a trailer.

-"vehicle dealer" means-
+vehicle dealer means-

-- (a) the holder of a motor dealer's licence under the Property Agents and Motor Dealers Act 2000 or the holder of an equivalent licence or other authority under or an Act of another State that corresponds to that Act; or - (b) a person who carries on the business of selling new vehicles. - "Vehicle Registration Act" means the Transport Operations (Road Use Management) Act 1995.
+- (a) the holder of a motor dealer's licence under the Property Agents and Motor Dealers Act 2000 or the holder of an equivalent licence or other authority under or an Act of another State that corresponds to that Act; or - (b) a person who carries on the business of selling new vehicles.

+Vehicle Registration Act means the Transport Operations (Road Use Management) Act 1995.

-- "vehicle registration duty" see section 377(1). - "voting control", for a company, means being in a position to cast, or control the casting of, 90% or more of the maximum votes that can be cast at a general meeting of the company other than under a debenture or trust deed securing the issue of a debenture. - "water allocation" see the Water Act 2000, schedule 4.113 - "water entitlement" see the Water Act 2000, schedule 4. - "wholesale investor" see section 74. - "wholesale unit trust" see section 72(1) and (2). - "widely held unit trust" see section 70(1). - "WorkCover Queensland" means WorkCover Queensland established under the Workers' Compensation and Rehabilitation Act 2003.
+vehicle registration duty see section 377(1).

+voting control, for a company, means being in a position to cast, or control the casting of, 90% or more of the maximum votes that can be cast at a general meeting of the company other than under a debenture or trust deed securing the issue of a debenture.

+water allocation see the Water Act 2000, schedule 4.112

+water entitlement see the Water Act 2000, schedule 4.

+wholesale investor see section 74.

+wholesale unit trust see section 72(1) and (2).

+widely held unit trust see section 70(1).

+WorkCover Queensland means WorkCover Queensland established under the Workers' Compensation and Rehabilitation Act 2003.

-113 Water Act 2000, schedule 4 (Dictionary)
+Water Act 2000, schedule 4 (Dictionary)